The objectives of the course are:

 ii.
 Understand the strategic importance of capital structure and financing decision making

-iv.
-Understand how companies raise external finance
+iii.
+Understand how companies and entrepreneurial ventures raise external finance

 Capital structure and firm value in the absence/presence of corporate tax